 Like other communities around Knoxville, pinning down a date for the opening of the original Giffin School (originally listed in City Directories on Sevierville Pike, now Beech Street) is challenging.
 The first school was demolished in the 1920s but a new school, designed in the Colonial Rival style, on the same site opened on September 9, 1928 and lasted until 1995.
 Modifications are known to have been during the 1950s.
 The school later served as a location for Remote Area Medical for a time.
 Currently (as of March 2021) the building has undergone some initial redevelopments although plans to convert the structure into an upscale assisted living facility have stalled.
 Nevertheless, efforts to maintain the historical nature of the building have been conducted within the initial redevelopment phase.

 Maynard Glenn Ballfields were created in 1985 and is named after long serving Director of City Parks and Recreation, Maynard Glenn, who died just after he retired the same year.
 The large playing field on McClung Avenue was the original field.
-Urban legends suggest that he was also a helicopter pilot who would land his helicopter to dry out the playing fields to enable play even in wet weather.
+Urban legends suggest that his connections enabled him to coordinate a helicopter to fly over and land to dry out the playing fields to enable play even in wet weather.

 The Handy Dandy Food Market on South Haven Road has been a neighborhood staple since the 1980s.
 Before then it has hosted South Knox Television Sales and Service and an antiques store during the 1970s.